Farooq85-dev/QR-Code-Generator-PWA-App/README.md

 # QR-Code-Generator-PWA-App

-Alhumdulillah Completed another project.
-If you will enter any text or link and then scan it will give you the correct path.
+Alhumdulillah Completed another project.If you will enter any text or link and then scan it will give you the correct path.